 Problems requiring an address change:

 Friends and family can schedule visits with inmates during any time visitation is allowed.
-Public visitation hours for on-site visits are found on this hours page.
+Public visitation hours for on-site video visits are as follows: Monday - Friday 8:30am, 9:30am, 10:30am, 12:30pm and 3:30pm.
+Saturday, Sunday and Government Holidays at 10:30am.
+Remote video visits can be scheduled daily between the hours of 8:30am and 8:30pm.

 Here is some other helpful information: